-Trump celebrates impeachment acquittal, condemns political foes
+Trump celebrates impeachment acquittal, lashes out at political foes

 The Republican-controlled Senate on Wednesday voted to acquit Trump on charges brought by the Democratic-led House of Representatives, only the third time in U.S. history that a president has been impeached.

-The acquittal was Trump’s biggest victory yet over his Democratic foes in Congress, who had attacked Senate Republicans for refusing to call witnesses or seek new evidence at the trial.
+The acquittal was Trump’s biggest victory yet over his Democratic foes in Congress, who attacked Senate Republicans for refusing to call witnesses or seek new evidence at the trial.

 Earlier on Thursday, Trump, who has strong support from evangelical Christians and conservative Catholics, faulted some of his opponents for invoking their religious faith during the impeachment battle.
+Trump did not mention anyone by name.

 House Speaker Nancy Pelosi, a Catholic who launched the impeachment inquiry in September, said in December that she does not hate Trump and that she prays for him.
 Republican Senator Mitt Romney, a Mormon, cited his religious faith when he voted to convict Trump on a charge of abuse of power on Wednesday.
 Romney was the only Republican to vote for conviction.
 No Democrat voted to acquit.

 “I don’t like people who use their faith as justification for doing what they know is wrong.
-Nor do I like people who say ‘I pray for you,’ when they know that that’s not so,” Trump said at the annual National Prayer Breakfast.
+Nor do I like people who say ‘I pray for you,’ when they know that that’s not so,” Trump said at the annual National Prayer Breakfast in Washington.

-He referred to the issue again in his remarks in the East Room: “I doubt she (Pelosi) prays at all.”
+He avoided greeting Pelosi, who sat steps away on the other side of the dais.

-Pelosi had said that Trump’s comments at the prayer breakfast were inappropriate.
+Pelosi said later that Trump’s comments were inappropriate, especially at a prayer breakfast.

 “He’s talking about things he knows little about - faith and prayer,” she told a news conference.